A topic from the subject of Isolation in Chemistry.

 Key Points:

-• Procedure: The suspension is placed in a centrifuge tube and spun at a high speed, causing the heavier particles to settle at the bottom of the tube while the lighter particles remain suspended.
-The desired particles can then be collected from the appropriate layer.
+• Procedure: A sample suspension is placed into a centrifuge tube and spun at a high speed within a centrifuge.
+The centrifugal force pushes denser particles towards the bottom of the tube (forming a pellet), while lighter components remain suspended in the supernatant.
+The pellet and supernatant can then be separated to isolate the desired components.

 Isolation by Centrifugation